Financial-Times/draft-content-api/README.md

 The `/__health` and `/__gtg` check the availability of:
 * the generic R/W service (where draft content is stored in native format)
-* the draft content mapper service (where draft content is mapped from native to UPP format)
+* the draft content validator service (where draft content is validated for UPP format)
 * the UPP Content API (where published content is stored)